jrroosevelt/VS2PCG/new_player_faq.md

 ## Are the rules somewhere online?
 **Good news** - Yes, you can find the [official rule book online](https://docs.google.com/document/u/0/d/1nF6Wh6sNSTgopLu9-3p4P58LSq-pC-bxInOnBTvhRwc/mobilebasic)

 **Bad news** - The rule book hasn't been updated for three years, so there are some missing pieces or some items out of date.
+Upper Deck has said that they are currently updating a comprehensive rules resource.

 **More good news** - This wiki is a great spot for clarifications.
 Check out the following resources for more information about rules and card clarifications:
 - [Glossary of common keyword powers and game terms](http://www.reddit.com/r/vs2pcg/wiki/glossary)